-14.06

-When working ten (10) hour shifts, in lieu of the work breaks and lunch breaks provided herein, the Employer shall have the option of scheduling two (2) breaks of one-half ($\frac{1}{2}$) hour each, paid at the applicable rate, approximately equally spaced in the ten (10) hour shift.
+14.06 When working ten (10) hour shifts, in lieu of the work breaks and lunch breaks provided herein, the Employer shall have the option of scheduling two (2) breaks of one-half ($\frac{1}{2}$) hour each, paid at the applicable rate, approximately equally spaced in the ten (10) hour shift.
 In the event an employee is not able to take a break, the employee shall be paid at applicable overtime rates for the missed break.
-When the hour before and the hour following the missed break

-are at straight time, time and one-half $(1 \frac{1}{2})$ shall be paid for the missed break.
+When the hour before and the hour following the missed break are at straight time, time and one-half (1 $\frac{1}{2}$) shall be paid for the missed break.
 This option shall not be applicable to compressed work weeks for which work days are regularly scheduled in excess of ten (10) hours.
-A change in the scheduling of breaks will normally be communicated to the affected employees prior to the end of the work cycle before the change.

-ARTICLE 16.00 - OVERTIME

-Amend Article 16.01 to read:

-16.01 a) When an employee is required to work in excess of the regular hours, Monday through Friday inclusive, they shall be paid overtime at the rate of time and one-half (1 $\frac{1}{2}$) the regular rate of pay for the first three (3) hours and anything in excess will be paid at double (2) time the regular rate of pay.
-Employees working on a Saturday shall be paid an overtime rate at time and one-half $(1 \frac{1}{2})$ for the first eight (8) hours and anything in excess shall be paid at double (2) time the regular rate of pay.
+A change in the scheduling of break will normally be communicated to the affected employees prior to the end of the work cycle before the change.
+ARTICLE 16.00 - OVERTIME Amend Article 16.01 to read (delete b) and include in a)): 16.01 a) When an employee is required to work in excess of the regular hours, Monday through Friday inclusive, they shall be paid overtime at the rate of time and one-half (1 1⁄2) the regular rate of pay for the first three (3) hours and anything in excess will be paid at double (2) time the regular rate of pay.
+Employees working on a Saturday shall be paid an overtime rate at time and one-half (1 $\frac{1}{2}$) for the first eight (8) hours and anything in excess shall be paid at double (2) time the regular rate of pay.
 Employees working on a Recognized Holiday shall be paid an overtime rate at time and one-half (1 $\frac{1}{2}$) for the first eleven (11) hours and anything in excess shall be paid at double (2) time the regular rate of pay.
-Employees working on a Sunday shall be paid an overtime rate at double (2) time the regular rate of pay. b) Two or Three Shift Operation: Employees working overtime shall continue to receive their shift premium for all hours worked.
-The shift premium shall not be compounded for overtime hours worked. c) Monday through Friday: Each employee must have worked all the available scheduled straight time hours of a day before receiving overtime pay for hours worked thereafter on the same day.
+Employees working on a Sunday shall be paid an overtime rate at double (2) time the regular rate of pay.
+Reletter previous e) to become b) b) Two or Three Shift Operation: Employees working overtime shall continue to receive their shift premium for all hours worked.
+The shift premium shall not be compounded for overtime hours worked.
+Delete c) - All overtime shall be paid at double (2) the regular hourly rate.
+Delete d) - For the purpose of computing overtime pay, when a compressed workweek is scheduled and Friday is worked, the first (8) hours shall be paid at time and one-half (1 $\frac{1}{2}$) the regular hourly rate.
+All work in excess of the regular eight (8) hours per day shall be paid at double (2) the regular hourly rate.
+Add NEW c) to read:

+c) Monday through Friday: Each employee must have worked all the available scheduled straight time hours of a day, before receiving overtime pay for hours worked thereafter on the same day.
 The above requirements may be waived at the discretion of the employee's supervisor in the event of a pre-planned and pre-approved absence or if the employee's supervisor authorizes an unplanned absence.
 This discretion will be applied in a fair and consistent manner.
-ARTICLE 20.00 - SUBSISTENCE ALLOWANCE Amend Article 20.01 to read:
+ARTICLE 18.00 - WAITING AND REPORTING TIME Amend Article 18.01 to read: